sylabs/singularity-userdocs/build_env.rst

 **TAG** Is the default tag, ``latest``.

-**SINGULARITY_NOHTTPS** This is relevant if you want to use a registry that doesn’t have https, and it speaks for itself.
+**SINGULARITY_NOHTTPS** This is relevant if you want to use a registry that doesn't have https, and it speaks for itself.
 If you export the variable ``SINGULARITY_NOHTTPS`` you can force the software to not use https when interacting with a Docker registry.
 This use case is typically for use of a local registry.